compudemy/IAM_Lab/README.md

     ]
 }

 The list‐access‐keys command will return the names of any existing keys associated with the specified username.
 If you don't specify a name, keys belonging to root will be returned.

 The create‐access‐key command will create a new key (make sure you copy and save the key data that's returned), and delete‐access‐key will delete the specified key.

-$ aws iam list-access-keys ––user-name steve
+$ aws iam list-access-keys ––user-name njoya
-$ aws iam create-access-key ––user-name steve
+$ aws iam create-access-key ––user-name njoya
-$ aws iam delete-access-key ––user-name steve ––access-key-id AKIA
+$ aws iam delete-access-key ––user-name njoya ––access-key-id AKIA